Service to Suncook

 B&M Symbol Freight F-C 1 and Suncook Local, 9/24/33

-As the Depression wore on, the B&M continued to modify its freight services to accommodate the lower traffic levels.
-In Suncook, this meant that there would no longer be a dedicated morning local service.
-Instead, the B&M began running Symbol Freight F-C 1 to Suncook on an as needed basis after it otherwise completed its run to Concord.
-It was scheduled to arrive in the capital at 8:30 AM, which allowed it to get to Suncook in time for the Valley connection- SV Train 1 was not scheduled to leave Suncook until 10:00 AM.
-The variable service nature implied by the B&M’s schedule is a foreboding sign of things to come.
-Meanwhile, the Bristol and Franklin local was restored to its previous status without a morning Suncook trip.
+Changes continued as the year went on.
+The Bristol and Franklin local was restored to its previous status without a morning Suncook trip.
+Instead, the B&M began running new Symbol Freight F-C 1 to Suncook on an as needed basis after it otherwise completed its run to Concord.
+It was scheduled to arrive in the capital at 8:30 AM, after which it would drop its train and pick up any cars destined for Suncook.
+This work is very likely to have it busy until after 303 arrived from Suncook at 8:42, leaving the freight an open track and adequate time to get to Suncook for the Valley connection- SV Train 1 was not scheduled to leave Suncook until 10:00 AM.

-In order to make the evening connection for outbound merchandise, the Lincoln to Concord local (at times refered to as Symbol Freight O-C 2,) continued to run to Suncook or Hooksett as required.
-However, a time study undertaken by the B&M in the spring of 1934 indicates that the Bristol local shortly resumed a role in Suncook service.
+The C&C local's involvement in Loop service apparently did not work out, as the Lincoln to Concord local was restored to run to Suncook or Hooksett as required in order to make the evening connection for outbound merchandise.
+While the "as needed" note was included in the FTSB, Notice 94, Oct 10, dropped such a limitation, only to have Notice 98 relieve the train from the duty entirely seventeen days later.
+In its place, the Bristol local was once again reassigned the afternoon trip to Suncook.
+Furthermore, a time study undertaken by the B&M in the spring of 1934 details these changes and the Bristol local's resumption of a role in Suncook service.
 During the third week of May and the first week of June of that year, the time study recorded 2 and 3 trips, respectively, by the Bristol train to either or both Suncook and Hooksett in the early afternoon.
 These trips followed symbol freight F-C 1's late morning runs to Suncook and Hooksett, these runs occurring on all but one of the weekdays recorded.
-(Not unsurprisingly, neither F-C 1 nor the Bristol local made trips over the Loop on Sundays.)

 B&M Symbol Freight W-C 1 and Suncook Local, 4/28/35